Dr. Greenlee of the University of Utah School of Medicine has no relevant financial relationships to disclose.)

-Progressive multifocal leukoencephalopathy is an opportunistic demyelinating infection of the central nervous system caused by JC virus, a human polyomavirus.
+Progressive multifocal leukoencephalopathy is an opportunistic demyelinating infection of the central nervous system caused by JC virus (JCV, JCPyV), a human polyomavirus.
 It is characterized pathologically by multifocal areas of myelin loss and microscopically by lytic infection of oligodendrocytes.
-The disorder is rare outside the setting of HIV infection, but 4% of untreated AIDS patients may contract and succumb to the disease.
+The disorder is rare outside the setting of HIV infection, but 4% of untreated AIDS patients may succumb to the disease.
 The condition has also become of increasing concern in patients receiving aggressive immunosuppression for organ or stem cell transplantation or in patients treated with newer immunosuppressive agents, in particular natalizumab.
 In this article, the author reviews the pathogenesis, clinical features, diagnosis, and treatment of this disorder.

 • Progressive multifocal leukoencephalopathy is an opportunistic demyelinating infection of the central nervous system.
 The disorder almost invariably affects immunosuppressed patients, in particular, those with impaired T-cell response.

 • Progressive multifocal leukoencephalopathy may affect up to 4% of patients with AIDS.
 An increased incidence of progressive multifocal leukoencephalopathy has also been described in individuals receiving newer, more aggressive immunosuppressive regimens for organ or stem cell transplantation, as well as in individuals receiving newer “biological” agents, in particular natalizumab.